alanxoc3/pico-8-work/2022-zeldo-rewrite/README.md

 help him save the Land of Hi-roll from the FORCES-OF-EVIL.

 # Todo List
+TODO: make work with new minifier structure
+TODO: separate code into shared & not shared
 TODO: 3 jump then bouncy shot
 TODO: no spikes when you beat boss?
 TODO: eliminate randomness